ToolboxAid/Docker-Assistant/README.md

 What these scripts will not do for you:
 - How to debug any issues you may have

+`#ff0000`
+All scripts, containers, data, etc. are use at your own risk.
+No liability what so ever belongs to me.
+Use at your own risk.
+`#000000`
+The background color should be `#ffffff` for light mode and `#0d1117` for dark mode.

 Templates are deployed in three locations off the ./docker_assistant/ directory:
 - dev - this is where we try things out, or setup a degug environment. (hard code new things to dev regardless of ENV)